 Equality & diversity

-The NHS is here for everyone and everyone should have the same access to its services.
+The NHS is here for everyone and everyone should have equitable access to its services.
 North East Lincolnshire CCG is committed to ensuring equality and diversity is a priority when planning and commissioning health and social care services in our region.

 Equality and Diversity is about making sure where necessary we have measures in place to support the nine protected groups to meet their individual needs (please see below for further details on these protected groups.)